Atom-lib/Atom-Archive/README.md

 If you find it helpful too — great!
 If you have useful resources to share, feel free to:

 - Post them in the [Discord server](https://discord.gg/YDnXBnj9kh)
-- Or contribute directly to the source code on [GitHub](https://github.com/parven05/Atom)
+- Or contribute directly to the source code on github

 Everyone is welcome to help improve and update the site to make it easier for others to use and explore.